SendBeesToMars/ping_lu/README.md

 # ping_lu
-sends a facebook message to freindo who has server when server is borked
+sends a discord message to freindo who has server when server is borked